 —-Information from Building Stone Institute

 - Includes material characteristics, physical requirements, and sampling appropriate to the selection of sandstone for general building and structural purposes.

 - Classifies sandstone into three categories: sandstone, quartzitic sandstone, and quartzite.

 The American Society for Testing and Materials (ASTM) provides methods for testing stone products for various uses.

 |Color||Density Lbs./ft3||Absorption %||Specific Gravity||Modulus of Rupture Lbs./in2||Compressive Strength Modulus of Rupture Lbs./in2|

-**Based on ASTM tests C-97, C-170.Table represents summarized averages for actual tests.
+**Based on ASTM tests C-97, C-99, and C-170.Table represents summarized averages for actual tests.
 Full results, including range of findings, are available upon request.

 Stone is a product of nature.
 Because of this, actual results of colors, weights and coverages may vary.